CortexFlow/cortexflow-blog/_posts/2025-04-23-the-proxy-injector.md

 ```

 ## Building a Proxy injector: The patch
-Now the magic happens.
-The patch is one of most crucial part in the proxy injector and is where all the variables are defined.
-We are using serde_json to create a JSON Patch and lazy_static to optimize the resources initializing the variable when it is first accessed in contrast to the regular static data, which is initialized at compile time.
+Now the magic happens ⭐.
+The patch is one of the most crucial parts in the proxy injector and is where all the variables are defined.
+We are using [`serde_json`](https://docs.rs/serde_json/latest/serde_json/) to create a JSON Patch and [`lazy_static`](https://docs.rs/lazy_static/latest/lazy_static/) to optimize the resources by initializing the variable when it is first accessed, in contrast to the regular static data, which is initialized at compile time.

 The patch is divided into two parts:
 1. Initialize Iptables
 2. Initialize the proxy

-In the first part we are using iptables to redirect all the external traffic, in particular the TCP and UDP traffic, to specific ports.
-We decided to bind the TCP traffic to the 5054 port and the UDP traffic to the 5053 port.
+In the first part, we are using `iptables` to redirect all the external traffic — in particular, TCP and UDP traffic — to specific ports.
+We decided to bind the **TCP traffic** to port **5054** and the **UDP traffic** to port **5053**.

 _**Note:**
-The init-iptables operation cannot be skipped otherwise our system will not bound the traffic to the port we choose,resulting in endless hours of debugging_
+The `init-iptables` operation cannot be skipped.
+Otherwise, our system will not bind the traffic to the ports we chose, resulting in endless hours of debugging._

-In the second part we're doing another `add` operation to include the image of the proxy server,also we're explicitely setting the TCP (5054) and UDP (5053)ports using the `containerPort` key
+In the second part, we're doing another `add` operation to include the image of the proxy server.
+We're also explicitly setting the TCP (`5054`) and UDP (`5053`) ports using the `containerPort` key.

 ```
 use lazy_static::lazy_static;
 use serde_json::Value;